addyosmani/backbone-fundamentals/chapters/03-internals.md

 // etc.
 ```

-Note: To run the last example, you'll need to create a local development environment and test project, instructions for which are beyond the scope of what this book seeks to outline.
+Note: To run the last example, you'll need to create a local development environment and test project, which we will cover later on in the book.

 If you would like to update the URL to reflect the application state at a particular point, you can use the router's `.navigate()` method.
 By default, it simply updates your URL fragment without triggering the `hashchange` event: